Stirling-High-School/Project-Destiny/README.md

    REACT_APP_GOOGLE_DOMAIN=The Google domain for your instutition (end of the email address)
    ```

 4. Next, you need to download and install [Node.js](https://nodejs.org/en/download/).
 Once Node.js is installed, open up a command line in the `course-choice-frontend` folder (this can be done by right clicking inside the folder and selecting `Open in terminal` on Windows/Linux) and run the command `npm install`.
 This will install all of the dependencies required to build the website.
-Once this is completed, run `npm build`.
+Once this is completed, run `npm run build`.
 This will create a folder called `build`.
 5. Now we can deploy to Firebase!
 First, run `npm install -g firebase-tools` to install the Firebase CLI.
 When it has finished installing, run `firebase login` to log in.
 Once logged in, we can initialise the project by running `firebase init`:

    1. First, select "Hosting: Configure and deploy Firebase Hosting sites"